seng637/seng637-a5/Assignment5.md

 ## 2.1 OBJECTIVES

-The purpose of the first part of this assignment is to give students hands-on experience in assessing the effectiveness of their test suites created in assignments 2 and 3 using mutation testing.
-To do this, students will need to create mutants (faulty versions) of the SUT, and then run their test suite against the mutants to determine if their test suite can accurately distinguish (kill!) mutants.
+The purpose of this assignment is to give students hands-on experience on assessing the reliability of a hypothetical system given its failure data collected during integration testing.
+To do this, students will need to install a reliability growth assessment tool, such as C-SFRAT , and create plots of failure rate and reliability of SUT.

-After completing part 1, students will:
+After completing this part, students will:

-- Gain an understanding of what mutation testing is and why it is useful
+- gain an understanding of what reliability growth testing is and why it is useful.
-- Be able to measure the mutation score of their test suites in order to analyze the results
+- be able to measure the failure rate, MTTF and reliability of the SUT through analyzing the test data.
-- Become familiar with the use of a mutation testing tool
+- become familiar with the features and usage of a reliability growth testing tool.

 ## 2.2 TESTING TOOLS